israelias/resume-ux/README.md

 Each section is assigned a bold accent "signature color", which is carried throughout the project in two tones:
  1. A deep, rich, tone with a waxed matte finish.
  2. A faded high-saturation highlight with a diffused backlit glow.
 - Each pair of signature blends, are eye-drop selections from the following swatches.
 At a very small scale, tiny highlights in each swatch produce a faded/diffused version of the larger, richer tone.
-The swatches are taken from the owner's design work, and are given names based on their resemblence to more nuanced color representations and associations.
+The swatches are taken from the owner's design work, and are given names based on their resemblance to more nuanced color representations and associations.
 With the exception of icons, colors are the only properties that are unique to each section.
 They are chosen as they complement overlaid gradients and strengthen the project's bold yet subdued materiality.

     <br>
     <details><summary> Signature Colors </summary>